 Continuous Integration for Component-Based Development

-In small team development, the practice of Continuous Integration is an effective technique for keeping every one on the team coordinated with the latest results of everyone else's changes.
-Practicing Continuous Update and Private Build in one's Private Workspace , as part of a Two-Phased Codeline Commit strategy helps ensure workspaces and work tasks stay "in sync" while Integration Builds ensure the team's codeline remains stable, consistent, coherent, and correct.
+In small team development, the practice of continuous integration is an effective technique for keeping every one on the team coordinated with the latest results of all changes.
+Practicing continuous update and private build in one's private workspace as part of a two-phased codeline commit strategy helps ensure that workspaces and work tasks stay in sync.
+Integration builds ensure that the team's codeline remains stable, consistent, coherent, and correct.

-Any built version of a component that needs to be accessed by internal stakeholders (such as a QA/V&V group) needs to be identified (e.g., using a label/tag).
-This ensures that anyone who needs to look at it (even after it is no longer "latest and greatest") can easily do so, and know which version of the component and its corresponding source code they are looking.
+Any built version of a component that needs to be accessed by internal stakeholders (such as a QA/V&V group) needs to be identified by sing a label/tag).
+This ensures that anyone who needs to look at it, even after it is no longer the latest and greatest, can easily do so.
+They can then also see which version of the component and its corresponding source code they are viewing.

 In an ideal world, we could build the entire system directly from the sources in a one-step process, for everyone working on any component.
-And (again) ideally - we have the storage capacity, and network bandwidth, and processing power, and load distribution, to build the whole system (or at least incrementally build the whole system) every time before a developer commits their changes to the codeline.
+Ideally, we would have the storage capacity, network bandwidth, processing power, and load distribution necessary to build the whole system.
+At the very least, the ability to incrementally build the whole system every time before a developer commits their changes to the codeline.

-Sometimes, for reasons of build-cycle-time, or network resource load, or schedule coordination (e.g., multiple time zones, or interdependent delivery schedules of components), or other reasons, this is not always feasible.
-And what happens when I have multiple teams and multiple components, each with their own integration schedule or "rhythm" and needing to coordinate with a larger-grained system integration strategy?
+Sometimes, for reasons of build-cycle-time, or network resource load, or schedule coordination (e.g., multiple time zones, or interdependent delivery schedules of components) this is not always feasible.
+What happens when there are multiple teams and components, each with its own integration schedule or rhythm, that needs to coordinate with a larger-grained system integration strategy?
 There are many dependent factors to consider, including:

-- Build-time dependencies between components (libraries, APIs, etc.)
+- Build-time dependencies between components (e.g., libraries and APIs)